PjHurtig/camping-pack-list/README.md

 - User-added weight to gear
 - Total pack-weight
 - User-added Categories.
-- Make profile for better suggestions (hygiene products depending on biological circumstances etc.)
+- Make a profile for better suggestions (hygiene products depending on biological circumstances etc.)
 - Local storage
-- Choose prefilled lists (drop-down) that can be added to, for “Camping”, “Bike-packing”, “Kayak-Camping” or Empty list
+- Choose prefilled lists (drop-down) that can be added to, for “Camping”, “Bike-packing”, “Kayak-Camping” or an Empty list
 - Categories within a list (Camping -> Essentials – Extra Comfort – Optional etc.) that can be removed

 ## User Stories

-- As a user I want to get a list of suggested items to bring camping
+- As a user, I want to get a list of suggested items to bring camping
-- As a user I want to add items to the list
+- As a user, I want to add items to the list
-- As a user I want to edit gear on the list
+- As a user, I want to edit gear on the list
-- As a user I want to remove gear on the list
+- As a user, I want to remove gear on the list
-- As a user I want to check off items packed
+- As a user, I want to check off items packed

 # Design

 ### Colour Palette

 I chose a simple colour palette that is easy on the eyes and does not take attention away from the content.
-Palette chosen with [mycolor](https://mycolor.space/)
+The palette was chosen with [mycolor](https://mycolor.space/)

 ![amiresponsive](https://i.ibb.co/F88mgnp/Code-P8-CElp-MPnc.png)